XintianLi/assignment-2/README.md

 **Requirements:**

-- 1 Matplotlib chart (of any type)
+- **1 Matplotlib chart** (of any type)
   - You should consider what aspect of the dataset might be best plotted using matplotlib.
+  - Include your reasoning for using matplotlib to visualize this specific aspect of the data.
-  - You will be graded on aesthetics of the plot, namely, color choices and clarity.
+  - You will be graded on the aesthetics of the plot, namely, color choices and clarity.
-- 1 seaborn chart (of any type)
+- **1 seaborn chart** (of any type)
-  - Please include the motivation behind your choice for the type of seaborn plot used and why
+  - Please include the motivation behind your choice for the type of seaborn plot used and why.
-- 3 interactive altair plots
+- **3 interactive altair plots**
   - The following techniques should be used at least once:
     - A transformation (mean, count, binning, etc)
     - Brush selection
     - **Extra credit**: 2-chart dashboard, where filtering of one chart cross-filters the other chart (via `transform_filter()`)
-- A short discussion (a sentence or two) of the main conclusion of each chart (in a markdown cell below each chart).
+- A short discussion (a few sentences) of the main conclusion of each chart (in a markdown cell below each chart).
 It does not need to be interesting or insightful, but it is good practice to always note the main conclusions so the notebook make sense after time passes.

 ## Grading Guidelines

 See the [grading rubric](./rubric.md) for more details.

+**Important:** Your notebooks should be a polished finished product.
+For example, extra, unneccesary code should be removed and you should use try to use markdown cells to provide separate sections of the analysis.

 ## Submission